The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 1920, directed by Robert Wiene

 The challenge is put to us in the last seconds when the doctor, now revealed as benevolent unlike the villainous Caligari that Francis takes him for, says he now believes he can cure Francis.
 The doctor aims these final words straight at the viewer, inviting us to complete the story ourselves by psychoanalyzing its protagonist.
-This challenge would be worthless if the film didn’t give us all the material we need to analyze Francis – and it gives us plenty.
+This challenge would be worthless if the film didn’t give us the material we need to analyze Francis – and it gives us plenty.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Lil Dagover - Conrad Veidt - Jane - rooftops - abduction